 STEP THREE: Regrout and raise the drain grate!

 The grouting step was a little finicky as well.
 The homeowners chose a light grey grout color to both make the white hex mosaic tile pop and also make the whole shower easier to keep clean looking.
 The problem with grey grout is that it’s actually one of the most difficult grout shades to install with a completely uniform final shade.
-Grout mix will dry in the bucket over time, and many grey grout mixes in particular are very sensitive to varying moisture levels while curing.
-This is why you want to grout a mosaic surface quickly and also pick the most forgiving grout mix possible for best results.
+Grout mix can dry quickly in the bucket, and many grey grout mixes in particular are very sensitive to varying moisture levels while curing.
+This is why you want to grout a mosaic surface quickly with an easy to use presealed dense grout mix for best results.

 Raising the drain grate was easy.
 The original shower installers had used the simplest builder grade round screw-in two piece shower drain assembly available.
 Because these cheap drains are so common (and so commonly installed to an improper depth), there are lots of shim kits available for raising a round drain grate.
 Easy peasy.